 Lidia Morawska she is another co-author of the paper and directs the Queensland University of Technology International Laboratory for Air Quality and Health.
-He says we need to move away from the idea that we can't afford the cost of air control.
-The global monthly cost of Covid, he notes, is much higher than what one would face to prevent old and new viruses with air quality.
+You say we need to move away from the idea that we cannot afford the cost of air control.
+The global monthly cost of Covid, she notes, is much higher than what one would face to prevent old and new viruses with air quality.

 Estimates suggest that the required investment in construction systems could be less than 1% of the construction cost of a typical building.